bryansc3/bryansc3/README.md

 # Hello!
-I'm Eggsy!
+I'm Bryan Sotelo!
 Full Stack Developer

 ## About me
 Hello!
 I'm a passionate Full Stack Developer with a keen focus on Java and Angular.